 Today, our master bakers combine traditional methods with today's technology and resources to make some of your favourite products.
 Our success is built on a simple formula: quality food from clean, sustainable ingredients.

 Our business is certainly bigger than it was in 1895.
 We have grown to be the number 1 shortbread brand in Britain and send millions of biscuits, oatcakes and Arran jars across the globe.
-Since 2006 our output has increased by 70% to meet growing demand.
+Since 2006 our output has increased by over 80% to meet growing demand.
 While, naturally, we are pleased with the growth we understand that with it comes responsibility.
 That's why each year we support a wide range of charitable and community activities and in 2016 we began our partnership with Macmillan Cancer Support with the aim of raising £100,000 for them through sales of Paterson's Shortbread.
+By summer 2017 we achieved our £100,000 target.

 And it's why for a great many years we have pursued projects to address our impact on the world around us.
 We care about the environment and are committed to achieving sustainability across our business to help protect the planet for future generations.
 Easy words perhaps, but set out below are a range of the actions we have taken to support our commitment.

-- cutting down on waste.
-Between 2006 and 2014 we reduced the amount of general waste we generated by 60%, and since 2014 none of it goes to landfill.
+- Cutting down on waste.
+Between 2006 and 2018 we reduced the amount of general waste we generated by 59%, and since 2014 none of it goes to landfill.
 Instead it is used to generate electricity.

-- reducing the energy used to make each tonne of our product by 37% between 2006 and 2014
+- Reducing the energy used to make each tonne of our product by 42% between 2006 and 2018

-- reducing the water used to make each tonne of our product by 60% between 2006 and 2014
+- Reducing the water used to make each tonne of our product by 59% between 2006 and 2018

-We have been awarded, and retained since 2009, the prestigious ISO14001 accreditation for environmental management, been commended at the VIBE Scotland awards (Vision in Business for the Environment) and had customer recognition for our environmental work.
+We have been awarded, and retained since 2009, the prestigious ISO14001 accreditation for environmental management, for both our Livingston and Arran sites, won the top place for sustainable practice and living at the 2017 VIBES Scotland awards (Vision in Business for the Environment of Scotland) and had customer recognition for our environmental work and policy.

 Watch this space!